 There are four levels of courts in the State Courts System, with four areas of jurisdiction.
 The chief justice of the Supreme Court serves as the judicial branch's chief executive officer.

 Generally, each level has its own jurisdiction, but many exceptions exist.

-The Supreme Court hears death penalty cases, decisions of district court invalidaing a provision in the state constitution or statute, bond validations, and public utility cases.
+The Supreme Court hears death penalty cases, decisions of district court invalidating a provision in the state constitution or statute, bond validations, and public utility cases.

-District Courts of Appeal hear all cases that aren't appealed directly to the supreme court or a cirucit court and administrative appeals if provided by law.
+District Courts of Appeal hear all cases that aren't appealed directly to the supreme court or a circuit court and administrative appeals if provided by law.

 The Circuit Courts hear criminal felonies, family law, civil cases greater than $30,000, probate/guardianship/mental health cases, juvenile dependency and delinquency, and some appeals in certain administrative, noncriminal infraction, and other types of cases.

 The County Courts hear criminal misdemeanors, civil cases up to $30,000, small claims cases up to $8,000, and traffic.

 Judges at the trial court level are elected to serve a six-year term.
 If a presiding judge is unable to fulfill the term, the governor appoints a successor from a list of names provided by the Judicial Nominating Commission for that jurisdiction.
 The newly appointed judge must then run in the next general election to retain the seat.
 Once elected, the judge will serve a six-year term.

 Appellate judges and supreme court justices are appointed by the governor from a list of names provided by the Judicial Nominating Commission for that jurisdiction.
 They must then face a retention or "yes or no" vote in the next general election.
 Once they win the retention election, the judge or justice will serve a six-year term.